Simamkele88/IFM3_GP/descriptions.md

    - System prevents re-approval and displays: "This order has already been processed."
 - **1b.
 Database error while retrieving orders:**
    - System prevents approval and shows: "Cannot approve order.
 Missing supplier details."

-### Use case: Approve orders
+### Use case: Reject orders

 **Actor(s):** Tahir
 **Descriptions:** Approve the recommended orders.
 **Preconditions:**
 - The owner must have viewd the order.
 - The order must be in a pending state.

-**Postcondition:** The order is approved and the purchased order is generated.

 **Input:**
 **Output:**
-- Order status is updated to Rejected.
-- Supplier may receive a rejection notification.

 **Basic Flow:**
 1. The owner selects an order from the list.
-2. The owner clicks the "Reject" button.
+2. The owner clicks the "**Reject**" button.
 3. The system checks if the order is still in pending status.
-4. The system updates the order status to "Rejected".
+4. The system removes the order.

-### Use case: Approve orders
+### Use case: Auto Generate PO

 **Actor(s):** Tahir
-**Descriptions:** Approve the recommended orders.
+**Descriptions:** Auto generate an order based on the past orders.
 **Preconditions:**
-- The owner must have viewd the order.
-- The order must be in a pending state.
+- The order must be approved.

 **Postcondition:** The order is approved and the purchased order is generated.

 **Input:**
 **Output:**
-- Order status is updated to Rejected.
-- Supplier may receive a rejection notification.
+- The system sends the PO to the supplier.
+- The system notifies the owner that the PO has been generated successfully.

 **Basic Flow:**
-1. The owner selects an order from the list.
+1. The system retrieves order details.
-2. The owner clicks the "Reject" button.
+2. The system generates a Purchase Order (PO) with:
+   - Order ID
+   - Supplier details
+   - List of approved items
+   - Payment terms
-3. The system checks if the order is still in pending status.
+3. The system sends the PO to the supplier.
-4. The system updates the order status to "Rejected".
+4. The system notifies the owner that the PO has been generated successfully.

+**Extensions:**
+- **4a.
+PO generation fails due to missing details:**
+   - System logs an error and alerts the owner: "Purchase Order generation failed.
+Please check order details."
+- **4b.
+Supplier system is unavailable:**
+   - PO remains in pending state, and system retries later.